Hospital Design and Planning Guide

 You’ll also need to integrate complex technology effectively across various departments while keeping the layout functional and easy to use for all parties.

-To help you get started with the planning process, this page provides an overview of hospital design, layout and building guidelines.
+To help you get started with the hospital planning process, this page provides an overview of hospital design, layout and building guidelines.
 With efficient planning, you can construct a hospital that suits your staff’s and patients’ needs.

 Construction Guidelines for Hospitals